What is the main source of law authorising this entity form?

 The S.r.l. cannot purchase its own quota.

-Reduction of the corporate capital: regarding the reduction of excess corporate capital, the Italian Civil Code provides that such reduction can be effected either by releasing the quotaholders from the duty of making outstanding payments still owing, or by reimbursing capital to the quotaholders, within the limits of the minimum corporate capital.
-Please also note that the creditors of the company have the power to oppose the related Quotaholders’ Meeting resolution within 90 days.
+Reduction of the corporate capital: The Italian Civil Code provides that the reduction of excess corporate capital can be effected either by releasing the quota holders from the duty of making outstanding payments still owing, or by reimbursing capital to the quota holders, within the limits of the minimum corporate capital.
+Please also note that the creditors of the company have the power to oppose the related Quota holders' Meeting resolution within 90-days.

-In case the company incurs in losses higher than 1/3rd of the corporate capital, but which losses do not result in the corporate capital falling below the minimum capitalization provided by the law, the directors must convene without delay a Quotaholders’ Meeting which shall resolve to take “appropriate measures” and must provide the quotaholders with a directors’ report on the financial situation of the company (substantially an updated balance sheet) together with the remarks of the Board of Statutory Auditors, if any.
+If the company incurs losses higher than one-third of the corporate capital, where such losses do not result in the corporate capital falling below the minimum capitalisation provided by the law, the directors must convene without delay a Quota holders' Meeting which must resolve to take appropriate measures and must provide the quota holders with a directors' report on the financial situation of the company (substantially an updated balance sheet) together with the remarks of the Board of Statutory Auditors, if any.
 The measures to be taken are the following:

-• taking immediate remedial actions (e.g. by covering the losses through a recapitalization, meaning to reduce the corporate capital and to simultaneously increase it to the original amount/ a different amount or by means of a capital injection); or
+- taking immediate remedial actions (e.g. by covering the losses through a recapitalisation, which means to reduce the corporate capital and to simultaneously increase it to the original amount/a different amount or by means of a capital injection); or

-• postponing any decision on such remedial actions until the end of the following financial year (this frequently occurs when the quotaholder is confident that the losses - or part of them - may be covered within one year).
-If at the Quotaholders’ Meeting approving the annual financial account of the following financial year, the losses did not diminish below 1/3rd of the corporate capital, the losses must be covered through a recapitalization.
+- postponing any decision on such remedial actions until the end of the following financial year (this frequently occurs when the quota holder is confident that the losses – or part of them – may be covered within one (1) year).
+If at the Quota holders' Meeting approving the annual financial account of the following financial year, the losses are not less than one-third of the corporate capital, the losses must be covered through a recapitalisation.

-In case the company incurs in losses higher than 1/3rd of the corporate capital, and which losses also result in the corporate capital falling below the minimum capitalization requirements, the directors must convene without delay a Quotaholders’ Meeting in front of an Italian notary public, which shall resolve to (i) recapitalize or, theoretically, (ii) transform the company in a partnership or (iii) dissolve the company.
+In case the company incurs in losses higher than one-third of the corporate capital, where such losses also result in the corporate capital falling below the minimum capitalisation requirements, the directors must convene without delay a Quota holders' Meeting in front of an Italian notary public in order to resolve upon (i) the recapitalisation or, theoretically, (ii) the transformation of the company into a partnership or (iii) dissolve the company.

 Any requirements with respect to distributions to shareholders?

-The resolution upon the distribution of profits is adopted by the Quotaholders’ Meeting that approves the annual financial account (i.e., once a year).
+- The resolution upon the distribution of profits is adopted by the Quota holders' Meeting that approves the annual financial account (i.e. once per financial year).

-The payments made in breach of the above provisions cannot be recovered if the quotaholders collected them in good faith and on the basis of regularly approved annual financial account, from which corresponding net profits result.
+- The payments made in breach of the above provisions cannot be recovered if the quota holders collected them in good faith and on the basis of regularly approved annual financial statements, from which corresponding net profits result.

-They are admissible only to those companies whose balance sheet is subject by law to the legal control of audit companies.
+- They are permissible only for companies whose balance sheet is subject by law to legal audit control by audit companies.

-Payments on account of dividends must be allowed by the articles of association and are resolved upon by the directors - after receiving a positive opinion on the annual financial account of the previous fiscal year and on its approval by the audit company.
+- Payments on account of dividends must be authorized by the Articles of Association and are approved by resolution of the directors – after receiving a positive opinion on the annual financial account of the previous fiscal year and on its approval by the audit company.

-The opinion on these documents of the subject entrusted with the legal control over the accounting must be obtained.
-Copies of the accounting prospectus, the report of the directors and the opinion of the subject entrusted with the legal control over the accounting shall be kept on deposit at the registered office of the company until the approval of the accounts of the current fiscal year.
-The quotaholders can examine them.
+- The opinion on these documents shall be issued by the person or group entrusted with the legal control over the accounting must be obtained.
+Copies of the accounting prospectus, the report of the directors and the opinion of the person or group entrusted with the legal control over the accounting must be kept on deposit at the registered office of the company until the approval of the financial statements of the current fiscal year.
+The quota holders can examine them.

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?

-Yes.
-The provisions in such agreement should not contradict the articles of association, but additional and/or more detailed provisions are allowed.
-The breach of the articles of association is opposable vis-à-vis third parties, whereas the breach of the quotaholders’ agreement, which is a private agreement, entitles only to the compensation for damages.
+Yes, the provisions in such agreement should not contradict the Articles of Association, but additional and/or more detailed provisions are allowed.
+While the breach of the Articles of Association is enforceable vis-à-vis third parties, the breach of the quota holders' agreement, which is a private agreement, in enforceable between the signatories only, thus giving the right to the compensation for damages.

 Which are the typical annual maintenance costs of maintaining the existence and legal good standing of such an entity (excluding legal fees)?

-Each year, the directors shall approve the draft annual account and then the Quotaholders’ Meeting shall adopt the annual account, and then the applicable tax filings must be made.
+Each year, the directors must approve the draft annual financial statements, the Quota holders' Meeting must adopt the annual financial statements, and the applicable tax filings must be made.

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).